Murder of Rolan Adams: Murder details

 On Friday 21 February 1991, Rolan Adams and his brother Nathan, fifteen and fourteen years old respectively, were unknowingly being followed as they walked from Thamesmead's multicultural Hawksmoor Youth Centre.
-They had finished playing table tennis and were going to a bus stop to get to their home in Abbey Wood, Southeast London.
-Upon arrival at the bus stop, they were surrounded by a large group of 12–15 older white youths, members of the NTOs, who had been drinking at the Wildfowler Pub.
+They had finished playing table tennis, and were going to a bus stop to get to their home in Abbey Wood, south-east London.
+Upon arrival at the bus stop, they were surrounded by a large group of 12–15 older white youths, members of the NTOs, who had been drinking at the Wildfowler pub.
 While Rolan and Nathan were being harassed and racially abused, one gang member, nineteen-year-old Mark Thornborrow, stabbed Rolan in the neck with a butterfly knife.
 In an attempt to flee, Rolan started to run while yelling at Nathan to do the same.
 The two got separated.
-The gang members were chasing and yelling profanities and racial slurs at them, including "'niggers'".
+The gang members were chasing and yelling profanities and racial slurs at them, including 'niggers'.
 Nathan managed to escape, but Rolan collapsed and died soon afterwards.
 When Nathan returned to the bus stop, he saw his brother dead.